notgiven688/webminerpool/README.md

 ### SDK

-The SDK directory contains all client site mining scripts which allow mining in the browser.
+The SDK directory contains all client side mining scripts which allow mining in the browser.

 #### Minimal working example